• Skip to main content

 1. Cut down on your drinking

 Best is to stop drinking.
 For those who can’t, read this article.
 Some studies say, that the safe limit for alcohol consumption is about one to two pegs of hard liquor for men, and one peg for women, but there have always been researches which contradict this.
 There have been studies that suggest that red wine, is less harmful than other forms of alcohol, this is still controversial.
+Find out here, can alcohol affect the appearance of the nose?

 1. Treat atrial fibrillation